creachadair/leaf/README.md

 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=white)](https://pkg.go.dev/github.com/creachadair/leaf)

-Lightweight Encrypted Archive Format (LEAF) is a lightweight encrypted storage representation for small databases of important data like passwords and private notes.
-The store is log-structured, and preserves the complete history of changes so that it can be rewound to any previous state.
+Lightweight Encrypted Archive Format (LEAF) is an encrypted storage representation for small databases of important data like passwords and private notes.
+The store is log-structured, preserving the complete history of changes so that it can be rewound to any previous state.

 ## Usage Summary